 Click here for more information.

 College student athletes are a unique population on a college campus.
-Academic advisors work to create academic plans that focus on student success and persistence to graduation while addressing the various academic, social and collegiate-athletic issues facing student athletes.
-Academic advisors work collaboratively with the student athletes and other support programs on campus to maximize student-athlete success.
+Academic advising specialists work to create academic plans that focus on student success and persistence to graduation while addressing the various academic, social and collegiate-athletic issues facing student athletes.
+Academic advising specialists work collaboratively with the student athletes and other support programs on campus to maximize student-athlete success.

 Veteran students bring a commitment to learning that is equivalent to the commitment they made while serving our country.
-Academic advisors are committed to responding to the needs of veteran students with academic advising that will aid each one in making a smooth transition from their military duty to college life.
-Academic advisors are also available to help these students connect with other campus resources that will help them overcome obstacles and successfully adjust to college life.
+Academic advising specialists are committed to responding to the needs of veteran students with academic advising that will aid each one in making a smooth transition from their military duty to college life.
+Academic advising specialists are also available to help these students connect with other campus resources that will help them overcome obstacles and successfully adjust to college life.